Some dog owners are more than welcome to discover their dog is pregnant; for others, it's something they're completely unprepared for.

 What Are the Signs a Dog Is in Labour?

 There are three stages of labour in dogs, and each stage your dog will go through different experiences.
-Understanding dog labour stages and how long labour will last can help you prepare.
+Understanding the stages of dog labour and how long it can last will help you prepare.

-Stage one usually lasts around 12 - 24 hours.
+Stage one usually lasts 12-24 hours.
 Mum may show changes in behaviour, such as restlessness and 'nesting'.
-She may also refuse to eat, and possibly vomit.
+She may also refuse to eat and possibly vomit.
 Panting and trembling may occur.

-Most dogs give birth naturally without human assistance, but you should stay close by so you can monitor your dog's health.
-Problems may occur if the bitch’s birth canal is too narrow, the pups are too large or they’re badly positioned, or if the bitch (or her uterine muscles) become exhausted through a long whelping.
+Most dogs give birth naturally without human assistance, but you should stay close by to monitor your dog's health.
+Problems may occur if the bitch's birth canal is too narrow, the pups are too large, or they're badly positioned, or if the bitch (or her uterine muscles) becomes exhausted through a long whelping.

 Keep a check that the same number of placentas and puppies have been delivered.
 Retained placentas can make the bitch poorly and will need veterinary attention.

 Rarely, bitches may attack their puppies, and some may even try to eat their puppies.
-In this scenario, remove the puppies to a safe and warm container and call your vet for advice.
+In this scenario, remove the puppies to a safe and warm container and call for veterinary advice.

 Everypaw Dog Insurance